Skip to main content

 "Uh-huh."
 He agreed.

-"You are a far better student than me. " He smiled sheepishly.
+"You are a far better student than I am. " He smiled sheepishly.

-“Let’s go sit on the porch and wait till Dada arrives.” he made her nod.
+“Let’s go sit on the porch and wait till Dada arrives,” he said, making her nod.

 “Batuk, tamarind?”
 He refused Asha’s offer.
 Asha looked worried.
 “Perhaps a slice of Mango, Didibhai?”
 Bondita’s lack of response made Ashapurna retreat back into the house.